 Your stomach and duodenum must be empty for the procedure to be accurate and safe.
 You will not be able to eat or drink anything after midnight the night before the procedure, or for 6 to 8 hours beforehand, depending on the time of your procedure.
 Also, the physician will need to know whether you have any allergies, especially to iodine, which is in the dye.
 You must also arrange for someone to take you home–you will not be allowed to drive because of the sedatives.
 The physician may give you other special instructions.

 Kansas Medical Clinic now offers FibroScan® technology – a screening tool for liver disease.

 Examination with FibroScan®, also called transient elastography, is a technique used to assess liver stiffness (measured in kPa correlated to fibrosis) without invasive investigation.
 The result is immediate, it shows the condition of the liver and allows your provider to diagnose and monitor liver disease progression.
 Exam results help to anticipate various complications, as well as to monitor and assess the damage caused by conditions such as cirrhosis.
 The FibroScan® examination is painless, quick and easy.
 During measurement, you feel a slight vibration on the skin at the tip of the probe.

 WHAT DOES THE FIBROSCAN® EXAMINATION CONSIST OF?

 You lie on your back, with your right arm raised behind your head.
-The physician applies a water-based gel to the skin and places the probe with a slight pressure
+The physician applies a water-based gel to the skin and places the probe with slight pressure.

 WHAT DOES THE RESULT MEAN?